The Emperor of Nihon-Ja: Plot

 The problem reminds Will of the Toscan military demonstration, and he and Selethen begin training men to use the tortoise formation.
 They form four units of 50 men, heavily trained formations of men armed with large wooden shields, short swords, and javelins.
-Meanwhile, Alyss and Cassandra embark on a journey across a large mountain lake to find a mythical people called the Hasanu, who are intensely loyal to their lord, a honorable man by the name of Lord Nimatsu, who is in turn faithful to Shigeru.
+Meanwhile, Alyss and Cassandra embark on a journey across a large mountain lake to find a mythical people called the Hasanu, who are intensely loyal to their lord, an honorable man by the name of Lord Nimatsu, who is in turn faithful to Shigeru.
 When they arrive on the other side, they make contact and find that the Hasanu are large mountain people covered in thick, reddish fur.
 After learning of Shigeru's plight, Nimatsu insists that he wishes help, but the way is blocked by a forest haunted by a demon that has killed 17 Hasanu.
 He further reveals that by asking the Hasanu to cross the forest, which they will refuse, he will humiliate and dishonour them and therefore he refuses to do so.
 Thus, Alyss and Cassandra set out to kill the demon, and discover that it is a giant snow tiger.
 After killing it, they bring it back and disperse the Hasanu's fears, and they soon make preparations march for Ran-Koshi as the two girls finally come to understand one another and become friends.